We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Their visibility often depends on the lighting the diamond is under, as the diamond will reflect and refract light at different angles.

-How do Black Spots Affect the Clarity Grade?
+How do Black Spots Affect Clarity Grades?

 The clarity grade of a diamond is graded on a scale developed by the Gemological Institute of America (GIA).
-The GIA scale ranges from flawless to I3, where each step down the scale indicates the inclusions are more impactful.
+The GIA scale ranges from flawless (FL) to I3, where each step down the scale indicates the inclusions are more impactful.

 For example, a diamond could have several carbon flaws but still earn an eye-clean VS2 grade.
 That would demonstrate they have little to no affect on its quality.

 On the other hand, a diamond with multiple black spots that are visible to the naked eye would likely earn an SI1 or SI2 grade.
-The image below of an SI1 diamond provides an illustration.

 So when you’re searching for a diamond, the clarity grade is a helpful place to start.
 But don’t neglect to view the diamond through high-quality images or in person to further identify flaws.